JohnLi2012/LitigationSupport/README.md

 Scripts are mostly written in Python, or sometimes PowerShell.
 Desktop applications with UI are mostly written in Java or C#

+Please contact me lichong_79 AT hotmail.com, if you have any quesiton.